Make a Difference.

 Registering for an upcoming orientation (below) is your first step to becoming a volunteer ranch hand.
 Orientations are generally held the last Saturday of each month unless there is a conflict with a major holiday or other ranch activity.
 Proper attire is a must; be prepared with jeans, boots or any other shoes that cover your ankles, hat, gloves, eye protection, and sunscreen or long-sleeves/jacket.

-On the day of orientation, please arrive at the ranch office (the white trailer off Bulger Lane) by 10 am.
-You will sign in and get a name badge and be led to the volunteer trailer where we’ll spend 90 minutes reviewing our mission, ranch rules, and general safety, followed by a quick ranch tour.
+On the day of orientation, please arrive at the ranch office by 10 am.
+You will sign in, get a name badge and spend 90 minutes reviewing our mission, ranch rules, and general safety, followed by a quick ranch tour.

 New ranch hands interested in handling horses are required to also take a two-part Horse Handling clinic taught by our head trainer regardless of your past experience.
-The total for both classes is $35; children are free.
-Pre-registration for both clinics is required; please use the online form below.
+The total for both classes is a $35 donation to the ranch; children ages 8-17 are free, but must be accompanied by an adult.
+Pre-registration is required; please use the online form below.

 Horse Handling 101 is offered following orientation from noon to 1 pm.
 You will learn and successfully demonstrate how to approach, catch, halter, and lead forward and backward.